bryanlougheed/orbitalthebox/README.md

 `pip install git+https://github.com/bryanlougheed/orbitalthebox.git`

-If install has been successul then you should be able to import it the usual way, e.g.:
+If the install has been successul then you should be able to import it in python in the usual way, e.g.:

-`import orbitalthebox'
+`import orbitalthebox`

 ## License
 The GPL license is permissive but please be reasonable.